cerb/cerb.github.io/_docs/setup/mail/relay.md

 Unfortunately, some email applications _"break the Internet"_ by ignoring these many decade old conventions.
 Common culprits include Microsoft Exchange and some Android or Blackberry mobile devices.

 In the event that the worker relay doesn't function properly in your environment, you may disable the built-in authentication.
 Be careful when doing this!
 When authentication is disabled, anyone can forge a message From: one of your workers and have it relayed to arbitrary conversations.
-It is very important that you set up alternative authentication using [mail filtering](/docs/setup/mail/filtering/) behaviors with [bots](/docs/bots/) to approve or deny inbound worker replies through the relay.
+It is very important that you set up alternative authentication using [mail.filter:](/docs/automations/events/mail.filter/) [automations](/docs/automations/) to approve or deny inbound worker replies through the relay.

 <div class="cerb-box note">
 	<p>Many mail servers will reject messages sent from "spoofed" senders.
 You should leave the <tt>From:</tt> setting at the default unless you have verified that your mail server allows for spoofed messages.</p>